AngelaWang100/MoneyLingo/multilingual_voice_summary.md

-# RealityCheck Multilingual Voice System
+# MoneyLingo Multilingual Voice System

 ## 🌍 Auto-Language Voice Detection & Synthesis

-**Enhanced Feature:** Your RealityCheck system now automatically detects the user's language and responds with voice synthesis in the same language!
+**Enhanced Feature:** Your MoneyLingo system now automatically detects the user's language and responds with voice synthesis in the same language!

 ---